BEN CROSLAND BRASS GROUP

 BEN CROSLAND QUARTET

-Crosland formed his new Quartet, his current working band, in 2006, bringing together two long term playing partners, Rod Mason (saxophones) and Dave Tyas (drums), with Paul Kilvington (piano), one of the stars of the Manchester scene.
+Crosland formed his new Quartet, his current working band, in 2006, bringing together three long term playing partners, Rod Mason (saxophones), Jez Platt (keyboard) and Dave Tyas (drums).
 Each member of the band is a leader in his own right and this relaxed joining of kindred spirits produces an open, mature and energetic performance in which there are no conflicting egos, only a desire to enjoy each others company, play good music and entertain.

-The band's repertoire consists of Crosland originals and compositions by contemporary musicians including Don Grolnick, Michael Brecker and Keith Jarrett.
+The band's repertoire consists of Crosland originals and compositions by contemporary musicians including Don Grolnick, Mike Mainieri, John Scofield and Jaco Pastorius.

 JOHN ETHERIDGE TRIO NORTH